elynch21/Course-Work/index.md

  - Calculate basic descriptive statistics using Stata and SAS

- - Calculate relative risks and odds ratios using Stata and SAS CEPH Outcome Competencies: This course educates students in the following Council for Education in Public Health (CEPH) outcome competencies:
+ - Calculate relative risks and odds ratios using Stata and SAS

+# CEPH Outcome Competencies: This course educates students in the following Council for Education in Public Health (CEPH) outcome competencies:
 Analyze data using appropriate epidemiologic and biostatistical techniques; Use computer software for data processing and statistical analyses

-Required Texts
+# Required Texts

 Acock, AC.
 A Gentle Introduction to Stata.
 (4 ed).
 StataCorp LP, 2014.

 Delwiche, L. The Little SAS Book: A Primer.
 (5th ed).
 SAS Institute Inc. 2012.

-COURSE SCHEDULE
+# COURSE SCHEDULE

 Introduction to Epidemiologic Data Management & Analysis
 - Data Management 1: Survey Design
 - Data Management 2: Creating and Documenting Datasets Module 1: Programming in Stata

-Introduction to Stata; Organizing and Documenting Your Work
+Introduction to Stata: Organizing and Documenting Your Work
   - HW 1 Assigned
 Stata Data Cleaning 1: Labeling Variables and Their Values Stata Data Cleaning 2: Identifying and Addressing Errors